 How Much Does a $10 Million Annuity Pay

-Because the stakes are high, it’s important to think beyond a single quote.
+Because the stakes are high, it’s smart to think beyond a single illustration.
 Working with Diversified Insurance Brokers, you can compare payout options from more than 100 highly rated insurers, evaluate different start ages and structures, and decide how much of your $10 million should be committed to guaranteed income—and how much should remain in other strategies.
-Below, you’ll find illustrative payout examples, a live income calculator, and a framework for seeing how a $10 million annuity can complement your overall plan.
+Below, you’ll find a live income calculator and a framework for seeing how a $10 million annuity can complement your overall plan—without relying on illustrative payout examples or placeholder income numbers.

 See Your $10,000,000 Annuity Income